happz/ducky-legacy/docs/getting-started.rst

 Binary
 ^^^^^^

-Virtual machine needs binary (or bytecode, as you wish...) code, and there's a tool for it:
+Virtual machine needs binary (or bytecode, if you wish...) code, and there's a tool for it:

 .. code-block:: none